Less than $5 U.S. History Google Apps

 By Creative Primary Literacy

-A Google Forms close reading activity with comprehension and grammar questions followed by an extension task about the key battles of Trenton and Princeton during the American Revolutionary War.
-The NO PREP informational text activity is ideal for distance learning and perfect for students in third grade or fourth grade learning about the American War of Independence.
-The resource, which also comes in PDF format, allows students to learn key facts about the battles whilst working on their comprehension skills.
+A Google Forms close reading activity with comprehension and grammar questions followed by an extension task about the key events of the First World War.
+The NO PREP informational text activity is ideal for distance learning and perfect for students in third grade or fourth grade.
+The resource, which also comes in PDF format, allows students to learn key facts about the war whilst working on their comprehension skills.

 Included in this resource: